Sustainable Development Goals

 There is no set target for the share of duty-free tariff lines at the country level.
 As such, the OECD has operationalised this target for OECD countries at 69%, which is the level of the top OECD performers in 2015 (Iceland being one of them).

-Iceland has kept its level above the target threshold, while the other Nordics are making progress towards it, and have increased their duty-free share since 2015.
+Iceland has kept its level above the target threshold, while all the other Nordics have made progress towards it and are on track to reach the target by 2030.

 Target 10.b